-During 2001 to 2005, the U.S. total annual estimated average human-caused mortality was 2.6 minke whales per year (CV=unknown), plus an unknown bycatch estimate from the Northeast bottom trawl fishery.
-This is derived from three components: an unknown number of minke whales per year from U.S. fisheries using observer data, 2.2 minke whales per year (unknown CV) from U.S. fisheries using strandings and entanglement data, and 0.4 minke whales per year from ship strikes (Nelson et al. 2007).
-During 1997 to 2001, there were no confirmed mortalities or serious injuries in Canadian waters as reported by the various, small-scale stranding and observer data collection programs in Atlantic Canada.
-No additional information is available on Canadian mortalities from 2002 to present.
+During 2003 to 2007, the U.S. total annual estimated average human-caused mortality was 2.4 minke whales per year (CV=unknown).
+This is derived from three components: 0.2 minke whales per year from U.S. fisheries using observer data, 1.8 minke whales per year (unknown CV) from U.S. fisheries using strandings and entanglement data, and 0.4 minke whales per year from ship strikes (Glass et al. 2009).
+Detected mortalities should not be considered an unbiased representation of human-caused mortality.
+Detections are haphazard and not the result of a designed sampling scheme.
+As such they represent a minimum estimate of human-caused mortality which is almost certainly biased low.